-What is a Low-Dose Computed Tomography Scan (LDCT)?
+What is a Low-Dose CT Scan?

-A Low-Dose CT Scan differs from a traditional chest X-ray and is also sometimes referred to as a helical CT scan or a low-dose spiral.
-It is a newer form of scanning that rotates continuously to take 3D X-rays of the lungs, moving in a spiral motion as it captures the imagery.
-The reason it’s called a “low-dose” CT scan is because it utilizes significantly less ionizing radiation than the regular chest CT scan that has been in use for decades.
+The reason it’s called a “low-dose” CT scan is because it utilizes significantly less ionizing radiation than the traditional chest CT scan that has been in use for decades.

 To perform the exam, the technologist will position the patient on the table, most likely wearing only a hospital gown, typically lying down completely still.
-The patient will be signaled to raise their arms over their head as the table advances through the machine and hold their breath for a few seconds as the actual as the actual CT scan happens.
+The patient will be signaled to raise their arms over their head as the table advances through the machine and to hold their breath for a few seconds as the actual as the actual CT scan happens.
 It’s a very fast procedure and more time is actually spent preparing for it than doing it.

 Those who suffer from claustrophobia may also be relieved to know that both ends of the scanning machine are open for the duration of the procedure and the technologist performing the exam can see and hear the patient at all times.